Waitin' on a Sunny Day: Release

 The three live tracks were culled from 2000 Reunion Tour shows featured on the Bruce Springsteen & The E Street Band: Live in New York City DVD; the latter two had not appeared on the parallel Live in New York City CD release.

 This four-track configuration was also released as an EP titled Waitin' on a Sunny Day in 2004.

 Despite its success as a live track and hit status in Europe, it wasn't released on any Bruce Springsteen compilation album.
 However, it was released on the Bruce Springsteen Live Series album Songs of Summer.
-It's the most streamed track from its album on Spotify.
+It is the most streamed track from its album on Spotify.

 Music video

 A music video was released in 2002 although it was not of the studio version and instead the live performance from the DVD, Live in Barcelona.